manavadhia/ManavAdhia/README.md

-Follow these exact steps.
-You’re already on the correct page.

 Step 1: Delete all the placeholder text

 Everything you see in the file right now is template junk.
 Remove it completely.